CLRX/CLRX-mirror/doc/ClrxLibraries.md

 The CLRXAmdAsm library needs CLRXAmdBin and CLRXUtils libraries.
 The CLRXAmdBin library needs CLRXUtils libraries.

-In Linux/Unix systems program that uses CLRX libraries need to be linked with `dl` library and thread (pthread) library and C++11 standard STL library.
+In Linux/Unix systems program that uses CLRX libraries need to be linked with `dl` library, thread (pthread) library, math (`m` library) library and C++11 standard STL library.

 In Windows systems program that uses CLRX libraries need to be linked with `shell32.lib` library.